blackducksoftware/hub/docker-run/README.md

 This is the bundle for running with Docker Run and no additional orchestration

+## Important Upgrade Announcement

+Customers upgrading from a version prior to 4.2, will need to perform a data migration as part of their upgrade process.
+A high level description of the upgrade is located in the Important _Upgrade_Announcement.md file in the root directory of this package.
+Detailed instructions to perform the data migration are located in the “Migrating Hub database data” listed below.

 ## Contents

 Here are the descriptions of the files in this distribution: